 Enjoy Praia do Fogo

-Note: the beach is equipped with all the infrastructure to support bathers, with car parks, toilets, and access for people with reduced mobility.
+Note: The beach is equipped with all the infrastructure to support bathers, including car parks, toilets, and access for people with reduced mobility.

 Explore the Ribeira Quente Waterfall